Jeffrey0Liao/Hybrid-Sentimental-Analysis-System-under-COVID19-Pandemic/README.md

 To train the model yourself, you can run the `experiment.ipynb` script, hyperparameters are free for adjustment in the script.
 There are also a visualization system and a check point management system encrypted for evaluating the model.

 States of experiment will be saved once per epoch, the model state dict will be saved in the `experiment_results` folder along with data logs and plots.
-Some preliminary training results is shown as:
+Some preliminary training results are shown as:

 ![](https://github.com/Jeffrey0Liao/2020-2021-Final-Year-Project-Joint-Sentimental-Analysis-Based-on-Tree-topology/blob/main/resource/data.png)